tonesto7/homebridge-hubitat-tonesto7/README.md

 * Scroll down to the OAuth section and click "Enable OAuth in Smartapp"
 * Select "Update" at the bottom.

-* In the Hubitat Interface, goto "Apps" and select "add new app".
+* In the Hubitat Interface, goto "Apps" and select "+ Load New App".
-* At the top right and select "Homebridge-Hubitat"
+* Select "Homebridge (Hubitat)" from the list of User Apps
-* Tap the plus next to an appropriate device group and then check off each device you would like to use.
+* Tap on the input next to an appropriate device group and then select each device you would like to use (The same devices can be in any of the 3 inputs)
  * There are several categories because of the way Hubitat assigns capabilities.
+So you might not see your device in one, but might in another.
-  * Almost all devices contain the Refresh capability and are under the "Most Devices" group
+  * Almost all devices contain the Refresh capability and are under the "Other Devices" group
   * Some sensors don't have a refresh and are under the "Sensor Devices" group.
-  * Some devices, mainly Virtual Switches, only have the Switch Capability and are in the "All Switches".
+  * Some devices, mainly Virtual Switches, only have the Switch Capability and are in the "Switch Devices".
  * If you select the same device in multiple categories it will only be shown once in HomeKit, so you can safely check them all in all groups.
  * If a device isn't listed, let me know by submitting an issue on GitHub.
 * Tap Done and then Done.

 ### Homebridge Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: npm i -g homebridge (See [Homebridge Instructions](https://github.com/nfarina/homebridge/blob/master/README.md)
-2. Install this plugin using: npm install -g homebridge-hubitat-tonesto7
+2. Install this plugin using: npm i -g homebridge-hubitat-tonesto7
 3. Update your configuration file.
 See sample config.json snippet below.

 ### Config.json Settings